 Simple, it is not.
 It will never be.

-Love from the beautiful south of France on this sunny September Sunday.
+Wherever you are, I’m sending love from the beautiful south of France on this sunny September Sunday.